hudikm/TrafficCounterDemo/docs/docs/index.md

 <br/>

-!!! note "At this point you can try to run the application and see how it works"
+!!! info "At this point you can try to *run* the application and see how it works"